 Family Educational Rights and Privacy Act

 LCCC is committed to this Act in its entirety.
-Procedural guidelines are available in appropriate College publications.
-For questions, contact the LCCC Records Office.
+Procedural guidelines are available in appropriate College publications and questions regarding procedures may be directed to the Records office.

 Access to Student Records